pmagaz/rs-algo-screener/README.md

 Stock screener written in Rust.
 In this first iteration the idea is to construct just an screener that will help me to analyse the stock marked using Technical analysis.
 In a second iteration, this screener will be used by a bot to do algorithmic trading.

+## Stack

+The whole screener and it's backend is built in Rust and it was designed to run in Docker containers in a Kubernetes cluster, using Helm and Ansible for release deployments.

 ### Screener Status

 - [x] Image output support